|

 The Brig.
 Gen. Bud Day Air Field

-The Mid American Museum of Aviation & Transportation is located at the Sioux Gateway Airport/Colonel Bud Day Field.
+The Mid American Museum of Aviation & Transportation is located at the Sioux Gateway Airport/Brig.
+Gen. Bud Day Field.
 The airport was renamed to honor Brig.
 Gen. George E. “Bud” Day on May 25, 2002.

 Brig.
 Gen. Bud Day (February 24, 1925 – July 27, 2013) was a native of Sioux City, a graduate of Central High School, a Morningside College alum, and the recipient of the Medal of Honor - our nation’s highest military decoration, for conspicuous gallantry above and beyond the call of duty.